2020 Coronavirus Outbreak – How Does It Affect Narberth, PA?

 Do you offer Rapid COVID-19 testing?

 Yes we do offer Rapid COVID-19 Testing.
 We expect same day results from rapid testing, although delays are still possible.
-Please call for details.
+Please start by booking an appointment here.

 How long does it take for me to receive my test results?